 1. Create Realistic Fundraising Goals

-Because wealth screening can help your organization gain insight into each current and prospective donor’s giving capacity, it can also help you set your fundraising expectations.
-Once you have an estimate of the donation capacity of each person in your database, you can establish a realistic fundraising goal for your nonprofit or university and make a plan for any additional fundraising efforts necessary to fill your budget.
+Because wealth screening can help your organization gain insight into current and prospective donors’ giving capacity, it can also help you set your fundraising expectations.

 2. Plan Your Ask Strategy

 An ask strategy includes when, how, why, and how much you request donors to give to your cause.
 If you ask for too much, you may turn donors away.
-On the other hand, if you ask for too little, and you’ll leave money on the table.
-Use wealth screening to better understand giving capacity, and then tailor your ask amounts accordingly.
+On the other hand, if you ask for too little, you’ll leave money on the table.

 3. Determine Matching Gift Eligibility